ngroegli/hacky-easter-2024/Level 8 - Finale Grande/Hacky Easter Letters/README.md

 With that HTML file, I created a script tag to code my solution directly into the site step by step.
 All results were logged to the console.

 ## Get for each egg the hue value
-First and for all, I created a method for getting the hue value from a g fill value (hex code):
+First and for all, I created a method for getting the hue value from a g-elements fill value (hex code):

     function getHue(hexColor) {
         let r = 0;